 To get started with SBT, simply add the following to your build.sbt file:

-This will pull in all of Cats’ modules.
-If you only require some
+This will pull in the cats-core module.
+If you require some other

 functionality, you can pick-and-choose from amongst these modules